FuJiabo-NEU/ML-AM-alloy-design/README.md

 For pure inference (without labels), use GAT_Set instead of GraphTrainSet – this is already done in the optimisation script.

-All random seeds are fixed for reproducibility (torch.manual_seed(3416)).

 ## License

-This project is distributed under the Apache License 2.0.
+This project is distributed under the **Apache License 2.0**.
 See the LICENSE file for details.